DESIGN DISCOVERIES

 labels exhibiting at INNATEX for the first time!

-The mix of fresh design breezes and a hot passion for a better fashion world – from a variety of applications, we have selected exciting newcomers who will exhibit their collections in the newly designed DESIGN DISCOVERIES area with community lounge in the upper floor.
+The mix of fresh design breezes and a hot passion for a better fashion world – from a variety of applications, we have selected exciting newcomers who will exhibit their collections in the specially designed DESIGN DISCOVERIES area with community lounge in the foyer of the Messecenter Rhein-Main, right after the main entrance.

 Here we present them one by one: